regalk13/regalk13/README.md

 <img src="https://komarev.com/ghpvc/?username=regalk13&style=plastic" />

-I'm a software engineer.Tech and a passionate programmer who loves to code.
-I am creatively curious and a self learner.
-I love exploring new technologies and currently learning new skills.
+Current Software Engineer.
+4+ years experience specializing in the backend development, infrastructure automation, and computer hacking/security.
+Super nerd who loves Vim and Linux, and enjoys to customize all of the development environment.
+Interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools if the need arises.

 - 🌱 I’m currently focusing on **OpenGl C++** and practicing **Data Structures and Algorithms** everyday.
 - 💬 I’m looking forward to contribute to **Open Source Projects**.